This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 Add the flour mixture, and continue to mix just until dough comes together.
 This dough is very sticky.

-Line two baking sheets with parchment paper and generously coat with flour.
-Turn the dough out onto one of the baking sheets, and press down with your hands until it is about 1/2 inch thick.
-Use more flour is dough is still wet.
+Turn the dough out onto one of the baking sheets, and press down with your hands until it is about 0.5-inch thick.
+Use a bit more flour is dough is still too wet to handle.
 Place the dough and baking sheet in the freezer for 20 minutes until slightly hardened.

-Remove from freezer, and cut out 3 inch circles with 1 inch holes in the center.
+Remove from freezer, and cut out 3-inch circles with 1-inch holes in the center.

 Place the cut doughnuts and doughnut holes onto the second baking pan.
 Re-roll dough scraps and cut out remaining circles.
 Refrigerate the doughnuts for 20 to 30 minutes.